 Do – how we do things safely

-Keeping young people safe is our primary aim in Scouting.
+Keeping young people safe is our primary aim in Scouts.
 Having fun, doing adventurous and new things comes a close second.
-This means we are always looking to review and improve the guidance and support for members in keeping Scouts as safe as possible.
+This means we're always looking to review and improve the guidance and support for members in keeping Scouts as safe as possible.

 Changes from earlier in 2020